 The appropriate combination of these options will give the best result for mitigating risks.
 Those responsible for the security of their environments need to understand the limitations and capabilities of each option within these elements.
 Armed with this knowledge, an appropriate risk management strategy can be developed with prioritized action to reduce these threats.

-What application security assessment methodologies are available?There are a number of approaches for assessing application security that involve varying combinations of automated and manual analysis from an external (black box) and internal (white box) perspective.
+What application security assessment methodologies are available?automated and manual analysis from an external (black box) and internal (white box) perspective

 External Web application scanning